 Ferals and our community

 Sav-R-Cats needs volunteers to work with the hundreds of feral, abandoned, or lost cats roaming the roads, streets and vacant lands of Horry County.
 SRC uses a trap-neuter-return program to try and help control the feline population.
-Volunteers will be asked to assist in working in the SRC offices, colony control, as community caretakers, trapping cats, working at the adoption centers or shelters, assist veterinarians or on fund raising committees.
-Anyone interested in volunteering please call John Bonsignor (843) 385-3963 or (843) 839-6902.
+Volunteers will be asked to assist with colony control, as community caregivers, trapping cats, and working at the adoption center.

 What is TNR?